Skip to content

 An aging player extending his career in a lower league: So far, this all sounds pretty standard.
 But what sets Hurtado apart is his day job.
 In 2019 Hurtado founded Diaza Football, a sports apparel company based in New York City that produces kits and other clothing — and that is fast becoming the supplier of choice for teams looking to get away from the corporate giants that dominate the industry.

 Recently, the Diaza name might have crossed the paths of New Yorkers who follow Brooklyn Football Club, the new professional team currently competing in the USL Super League with a soon-to-debut second-division men’s team coming to the USL Championship.
-Diaza also supplies teams like Manhattan Celtic FC, a Cosmopolitan League side that call Randalls Island home, and Campobasso FC of Italy’s Serie C. They now outfit more than 80 clubs at the professional, amateur, and youth level, with more on the way.
+Diaza also supplies teams like Manhattan Celtic FC, a Cosmopolitan League side that call Randalls Island home, and Campobasso FC of Italy’s Serie C. According to Hurtado, they now outfit hundreds of clubs at the professional, amateur, and youth level, with more on the way.

 But Hurtado is currently focused on more important things than expanding his clothing company, namely getting ready for the game coming up this Sunday, when Zum host multi-time national champion Lansdowne Yonkers FC on Roosevelt Island.
 Zum are just two wins away from a US Open Cup berth, and Hurtado is out to help the team qualify for the first time.